arikast/springsandwich/README.txt

 5. Apply it do your controller as an annotation either at the class or the method (or both):

+    @Before( @BeforeElement(RestrictByRole.class))

+6. You can also pass a list of strings for the interceptor to consider.
+Here the flags "admin" and "manager" are passed in to the RestrictByRole implementation method

+    @Before(
+        @BeforeElement(value = RestrictByRole.class, flags = {"admin", "manager"})
+    )

+7. You can apply several interceptors in sequence like this
     @Before({
-        @BeforeElement(value = RestrictByRole.class, flags = {"admin", "manager"}),
-    })

-6. You can apply several layers in sequence like this
-    @Before({
         @BeforeElement(IPWhiteListCheck.class),
         @BeforeElement(LoginWall.class),
         @BeforeElement(value = RestrictByRole.class, flags = {"admin", "manager"})
     })

-7. There's also an After interceptor you can use
+8. There's also an After interceptor you can use
-    @After({
+    @After(
         @AfterElement(DoThisAfter.class)
-    })
+    )

-8. Many common use cases have already been addressed in premade classes found in com/kastkode/springsandwich/filter/coldcuts/.
-Consider extending them as a starting point for your interceptors
+9. Many common use cases have already been addressed in premade interceptors found in com/kastkode/springsandwich/filter/coldcuts/.
+Consider extending them as a starting point for your interceptor

 ### FAQ